soumaxetuirk/homebridge-universal-tasmota-irhvac/README.md

 | AUTO | Auto |
 | HEAT | Ignored |
 (Currently auto mode does changes to auto, but homekit interface doesnt respond to it, still need to fix the bug,use siri command to get back to cool mode again.same for heat mode)
 ---

-# 🌡️ Current Temperature Handling

-HomeKit requires a current temperature value for HeaterCooler accessories.

-Since many IR AC setups do not include room sensors, this plugin optionally fetches local weather temperature using Open-Meteo.

-This provides a more realistic HomeKit experience while keeping the setup lightweight and sensor-free.

----

 #  Future path